rodiojp/.Net_Core/ReactJs/README.md

 And then go to the directory you want your projects directory to be inside of.
 - `npx create-react-app my-blog --use-npm`

+These source of [react-scripts](https://github.com/facebook/create-react-app/tree/main/packages/react-scripts) and configuration used by Create React App.

 #### Run react application
 - `cd my-blog`
 - `npm start`